webpack/webpack.js.org/src/content/blog/2020-10-10-webpack-5-release.md

 ## Sponsoring situation

 webpack is fully based upon [sponsoring](https://opencollective.com/webpack).
-It's not tied to (and payed by) a big company like some other Open Source projects.
+It's not tied to (and paid by) a big company like some other Open Source projects.
 99% of the earnings from sponsoring are distributed towards contributors and maintainers based on the contributions they do.
 We believe in investing the money towards making webpack better.